 If you are ready to give yoga a try, here are 6 pointers to overcome common mistakes new yogis make1)

 1) Just do it!

-I own a yoga studio and nearly every day someone says to me, “I want to try yoga but I’m not flexible.”
+At our yoga studio, nearly every day someone says to me, “I’ve always wanted to try yoga but I’m not flexible.”

-Or they’ll say “I’d like to take a yoga class but I am too out of shape.” or “I’m too busy and stressed-out to add anything else to my life.”
+Or they’ll say “I’ve always wanted to take a yoga class but I feel like I am too out of shape.” or “I’ve been too busy and stressed-out to add anything else to my life.”